ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 ```
 </details>

-You will receive a message that. also you can run helper messages in O2 framework with  `--helpO2` argument :
+You will receive a message that. also you can run helper messages in O2 framework with  `--helpO2` argument e.g:

 ```ruby
  python3 runTableMakerMC.py configs/configTableMakerMCRun3.json --helpO2
  ```

-<details><summary>Result:</summary>
+<details><summary>You will displayed</summary>

  ```ruby
  ALICE O2 DPL workflow driver (full help)